horaciovelvetine/ForceDrawnGraphs/README.md

 Implemented: Commit #67v2a5d0 --> Contains the details and complete Graphset.java demoset() method which gets all the pertinent data for the construction of a single vertex, and all of its edges.
 Even this small implementation has pretty significant time cost in SQL Queries.

-### Module 3.2 - Nodes & Edges - Making the Graphset Calculable
+### Module 3.2 - Nodes & Edges - Getting back at the data

 Goal: Timing and unpacking different approaches to reducing the records into Vertices and Edges.